 7 Best Credit Cards That Use Experian

 Applying for a credit card will likely trigger a credit check from one or all of the major credit bureaus.
-We’ve rounded up the top credit cards that use Experience to check your credit score when you apply.
+However, there is no guarantee of which credit bureau a credit card company chooses, but there are some companies that are known to use Experian more than the other bureaus.

 Lender | Scholaroo rating | Regular APR | Credit Score |